Instructor: Andy Lenssen

 - Discussion Topics are worth 10 points.
 You are required to contribute at least one posting on each discussion topic.
 Further commenting on classmate postings is strongly encouraged.

 - Midterm Exam includes information from Lessons 1 through 7, inclusive.
 The exam may require calculation, deduction, and elaboration and discussion.
-A sample of the exam style will be emailed to you prior to the exam date.
 Expect the exam to be challenging.
 Points will not be given away!
 You will earn them.